tauber-s/kata-architecture/arch-doc-template.md

 ### 3. 🎯 Non-Goals
 ```
-- Lambda
+- Serverless Lambda functions
-- Monoliths
+- Monolithic architectures
-- Single AZ solutions
+- Single Availability Zone deployments
-- Mobile: Ionic
+- Mobile development with Ionic
-- Single language for mobile
+- Using a single language for mobile apps
-- it needs to be "native"
+- Non-native mobile solutions
 - MongoDB
-- Single relational DB
+- Relying on a single relational database
-- Other clouds that are not AWS
+- Cloud providers other than AWS
 ```
 1. **On-premise deployments:** The system will only be SaaS, no support for local installs.
 2. **Cross-cloud support:** AWS is the mandatory cloud, no support for GCP or Azure.